imvanzen/hooks-gallery-tile-app/README.md

 The main objective was to use tools to build in react in the most efficient way.
 This is my solution for these tasks.

-Project is available live right here [https://hooks-gallery-tile-app.vercel.app/](https://hooks-gallery-tile-app.vercel.app/)
+Project is available live right here [https://hooks-gallery-tile-app.vercel.app/](https://hooks-gallery-tile-app.vercel.app/) Here is the link to the original sandbox (it may be unavailable after some period) [https://codesandbox.io/s/react-live-2-0-gallery-forked-lqdlud](https://codesandbox.io/s/react-live-2-0-gallery-forked-lqdlud)

 ## More about source code